Have you ever looked back at your investment track record and thought about how stupid an investment was?

 Do you want to work until you die?
 Some people do, and that will change how you approach your investment philosophy.
 But most of us don’t.
 Most of us want to get out of the rat race early and do what we love.
 So figure out what that means to you.
 Do you want to live with your spouse in a small beach home?
 Do you want to be mobile and live out of an Airstream trailer?
 You need to decide at least the direction of where you’re going so you can plan for it.
 Living on the beach is much more costly than building a tiny home on a plot of land in Wyoming (in most cases).

-Once you’ve answered these basic questions, you should have a sense as to what your long-term financial goals are (i.e., save up enough to retire to the beach or pay for a land plot and tiny home in cash).
+Once you’ve answered these basic questions, you should have a sense of what your long-term financial goals are (i.e., save up enough to retire to the beach or pay for a land plot and tiny home in cash).

 Now that you’ve written down your goals, one of two things will most likely end up happening.
 You’ll either become overconfident or underconfident in your investment approach.

 In Jonathan Burton’s book, Investment Titans, he gives an example of overconfidence that I think makes this point.
 He says that if you ask a group of people if they feel like they’re better than average at getting along with others, about 90 percent of them will say they are.
 He then uses the same approach in asking people if they’re better than average drivers.
-In most cases, nearly everyone will say they’re better than average–which can’t be true if you consider our society.
-This leads to believe that many of us are overconfident when it comes to things–including investing.
+In most cases, nearly everyone will say they’re better than average--which cant be true if you consider our society.
+This leads to many of us being overconfident when it comes to things--including investing.